 - 14 oz container Nature's Charm Coconut Whipping Cream (Refrigerted overnight)*

 - 2 cups semi-sweet chocolate chips

 - 1 tablespoon coconut oil

-- Line an 8″ square baking pan with wax paper.
+- Line a 9″ square baking pan with wax paper.

 - In a medium bowl, heat chocolate chips in the microwave for about 1 minute.
-Leave it in the microwave and just cover with a plate.
-Let it set for 1 – 2 minutes.
+Leave it in the microwave and just cover it with a plate.
+Let it sit for 1 to 2 minutes.
 Then stir to combine the melted chocolate.
 Set aside to cool slightly.

-- Remove the coconut whipping cream from the fridge. airy-free whipped topping.
+- Remove the coconut whipping cream from the fridge.
 Pour contents into a mixing bowl and whip on high for 2 minutes.
-Use a spatula to scrape down sides of the bowl.
-Whip again on high for another 2 – 3 minutes until light and fluffy.
+Use a spatula to scrape down the sides of the bowl.
+Whip again on high for another 2 to 3 minutes until light and fluffy.

-- Next, add the slightly cooled melted chocolate and maca powder (if using) beat until well combined and fluffy, 30-60 seconds more.
+- Next, add the slightly cooled, melted chocolate and maca powder (if using) beat until well combined and fluffy, 30 to 60 seconds more.

 - When the bars are set and you're ready to dip them in chocolate, melt 2 cups of chocolate chips in a microwave-safe bowl (as instructed above).
 Add 1 tablespoon of coconut oil and stir until smooth.

-- Dip frozen chocolate squares into the melted chocolate chip mixture and and place finished candy bar on a baking tray lined with wax paper.
+- Dip frozen chocolate squares into the melted chocolate chip mixture and place the finished candy bar on a baking tray lined with wax paper.